Trump International Golf Club Scotland Ltd v The Scottish Ministers: Court case

 In May 2013, Trump launched a legal challenge against the Scottish government's decision to grant planning permission for the wind farm.
 The appellants, Trump International Golf Club Scotland Ltd, opposed consent for the development.
 It was challenged on two grounds.
 First, it was claimed that the Scottish Minister's consent under the Electricity Act 1989 section 36 to build a wind farm was ultra vires.
 Trump Ltd argued Sch 9, para 3 gave rise to a necessary implication that only holders of licences to generate electricity, or exempt persons, could get section 36 consent.
 This meant the Scottish Ministers were not persons able to give consent, under sections 5 or 6 of the Electricity Act 1989.
 Second, Trump claimed that because condition 14 of the consent required submission and approval of a design statement, condition 14 was void for uncertainty.
 The hearing began at the Court of Session in November 2013, but was rejected in February 2014.
 An appeal against the decision was heard at the Court of Session in January 2015, but Trump lost the appeal in June 2015.
 After the decision Trump said he would appeal before both the Supreme Court of the UK and the European Courts.
-Trump was unanimously found to be the loser of the case by the UK Supreme Court in December 2015.
+The UK Supreme Court ruled unanimously against this appeal in December 2015.